import asyncio

 of the form

-async def your_callback(event: dict):
+async def yourcallback(event: dict)

-Known Events:
+Known events:

 Indicates the discovery of Powersensor devices has completed.